Get Yourself Tested

 2 out of 3 cases of chlamydia are in people ages 15-24

-If you have been sexually active, and want to get tested, have no fear, getting tested for STDs is quick, easy and painless!
-You can make an appointment at the Student Health Clinic between 8 AM-4:30 PM Monday through Friday for STD testing.
-You can also make STD testing a part of your routine physical checkups to make sure your body is working the best it can be.
-Also, there are many places in the Cedar Valley to receive confidential and low cost or free STD testing:
+If you have been sexually active, and want to get tested, have no fear, getting tested for STIs is quick, easy and painless!
+You can make an appointment at the Student Health Clinic between 8:00am-4:30pm Monday through Friday for STI testing.
+You can also make STI testing a part of your routine physical checkups to make sure your body is working the best it can be.
+Also, there are many places in the Cedar Valley to receive confidential and low cost or free STI testing:

 STD testing can be free or cheap.

-Another way to prevent transmitting or contracting STDs is to talk with your partner.
-Being open and honest about sexually transmitted diseases shows you care not only about your sexual health, but also your partner’s.
-Before you engage in a sexual relationship with someone, make it a point to bring up STD testing, or utilize protective barriers such as condoms.
-Need help starting the conversation about STD testing with your partner?
-Check out this resource from Planned Parenthood!
+Before you engage in a sexual relationship with someone, make it a point to bring up STI testing, or utilize protective barriers such as condoms.
+Need help starting the conversation about STI testing with your partner?
+Check out these resources below!